Bruno Mars tops Billboard 200 chart with help from Amazon MP3

 Mars' song "When I Was Your Man" placed second, trading spots from last week with viral music video hit "Harlem Shake" by electronic artist Baauer, who landed at No. 3 this week.

-Digital song downloads totaled 253.8 million for the year, which is down 2 percent compared to the same period in 2012.
+Digital song downloads totalled 253.8 million for the year, which is down 2 percent compared to the same period in 2012.

 (Reporting by Eric Kelsey; Editing by Piya Sinha-Roy and Doina Chiacu)